LamininSolutions/mfsql-connector/source/procedures/spMFUpdateTable.rst

 ==========  =========  ========================================================
 Date        Author     Description
 ----------  ---------  --------------------------------------------------------
-2021-01-31  LC         Fix bug on insert new into audithistory 2020-11-28  LC         Improve collection of property ids 2020-11-28  LC         Resolve issue when fail message
+2021-03-15  LC         fix changing of class in the same object type in MF 2021-03-11  LC         update maximum valid number range to between -1,79E27 and 1,79E27 2021-01-31  LC         Fix bug on insert new into audithistory 2020-11-28  LC         Improve collection of property ids 2020-11-28  LC         Resolve issue when fail message